-Find out what cookies are and how they are used on the Edinburgh Castle website.
+Find out what cookies are and how they are used on our Edinburgh Castle website and blog.

-This page will tell you what cookies are and what they do, how we use them and how you can control your cookie preferences.
+Below, we explain what cookies are, what they do, how we use them, and how you can view or change your cookie preferences.

 Who are we?

-The Edinburgh Castle website is managed by Historic Environment Scotland, the lead public body established to investigate, care for and promote Scotland’s historic environment.
+The Edinburgh Castle and blog websites are managed by Historic Environment Scotland, the lead public body established to investigate, care for and promote Scotland’s historic environment.
 We’re a non-departmental public body (NDPB) with charitable status.

 Edinburgh Castle is one of over 300 properties of national importance that we care for on behalf of Scottish Ministers.

-Find out more about how we handle personal data in our privacy notice.
+We are committed to protecting your personal data and your privacy.
+Find out more about how we handle personal data in our privacy notice

 What are cookies?